"I have to rob a bank": Thuli Phongolo on struggles with booking Zonke for bday

 Zonke Dikana made headlines when she was alleged to owe SARS R18 million in unpaid taxes.

-According to ZiMoja, Zonke has always paid her taxes; however, due to administrative oversights, she missed a few, and it added up to R18 million.
+According to ZiMoja, Zonke has always paid her taxes; however, due to administrative oversights, she missed a few, totalling R18 million.
+The SARS team struggled to contact her regarding the missed payments.

 "She has been paying her taxes, but some details slipped through the cracks, and she defaulted.
 This sort of thing can easily happen to artists because they are self-employed and get paid for gigs per invoice."

-In a previous report from Briefly News, Actress and DJ Thuli Phongolo is a lover of all things luxury and elegant, as she was spotted with a lux handbag
+In a previous report from Briefly News, actress and DJ Thuli Phongolo exuded luxury and elegance.
+She was spotted with a lux handbag which cost almost R100K.

-The former The Wife actress recently posted Instagram photos of her flaunting her expensive designer LV handbag

-Fans are loving Thuli Phongolo's continued high taste in designer fashion, saying she oozed elegance
+She recently posted Instagram photos of her flaunting her expensive designer LV handbag.
+Fans loved Thuli Phongolo's continued high taste in designer fashion, saying she oozed elegance.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!